Non-Invertible Higher-Categorical Symmetries: Introduction

 Thus, both approaches have a range of applicability, with advantages and limitations.
 In this paper we will explore both approaches and cross-connect them whenever possible.
 This will provide an important cross-check for our construction.
 In this comparison with \cite{Kaidi:2021xfk} (and also the fusion in \cite{Heidenreich:2021xpr} for $O(2)$) it is also noteworthy that our approach will yield fusion structures at all levels of the higher-category: i.e. for the objects, and the $n$-morphisms, thus refining the fusion that includes topological defects of different dimension that was proposed in \cite{Kaidi:2021xfk}.
 We will show how these two descriptions are compatible.

 Another important phenomenon that we comment upon is the appearance of condensations of higher-form symmetries in the fusion of non-invertible defects on arbitrary sub-manifolds of spacetime, as observed in \cite{Kaidi:2021xfk, Choi:2021kmx}.
-We argue that in general one should distinguish between a local fusion of defects performed in an open set, and a global fusion of defects performed along a closed sub-manifold.
-Furthermore, the global fusion of two defects is in general described by gauging a higher-categorical symmetry localized along the worldvolume of the defect obtained after the local fusion of the two defects.
-The condensation observed in the above works is a special instance of this phenomenon.
+We provide examples generalizing this phenomena where the fusion products involve generalized gaugings of the higher-categorical symmetries localized on topological defects.

+We should make one clarifying comment: the symmetry categories considered in this paper are obtained by gauging a 0-form symmetry.
+The resulting symmetry category has topological defects which descend from the ungauged symmetry category, but also includes condensation defects.
+Fusion of the former can include condensation defects, which we include.
+However we do not discuss the fusion of condensation defects themselves.
+This is done in subsequent work \cite{Choi:2022zal, Bhardwaj:2022lsg, Lin:2022xod,Bartsch:2022mpm}.
+The full symmetry categories including condensation defects and their fusion, in the examples we consider here are discussed in \cite{Bhardwaj:2022lsg}.

 The plan of this paper is as follows: we begin in section \ref{sec:HigherCats} with a general discussion of higher categories and their relevance for symmetries in QFTs.
-In section \ref{sec:GloFu}, we discuss higher-categorical symmetries localized on the world-volumes of defects and the global fusion of defects in terms of gauging of such localized symmetries.
+In section \ref{sec:GloFu}, we discuss higher-categorical symmetries localized on the world-volumes of defects and their generalized gauging/condensation.
 The concrete setting of 0-form gauging of higher-categories is discussed in detail in section \ref{sec:ZeroGauge}, both in 3d and in higher dimensions.
 The subsequent three sections \ref{sec:Exa3}, \ref{sec:4dHigherCats} and \ref{sec:Exa56}, contain a multitude of examples in 3d, 4d, and 5d/6d, respectively.
 Each example is constructed by gauging a 0-form symmetry and deriving the higher-categorical fusion in the gauged theory.

 In section \ref{sec:KO} we change gears and derive numerous non-invertible symmetries from 2-groups and mixed anomalies.
 This then is used as a comparison to the earlier higher-category approach.
 Finally we conclude and supply some appendices with computational details.